starch-uk/sca-extra/README.md

         - `ValidGroupTagValues` - Ensures @group tags use valid values
         - `ProhibitAuthorSinceVersionTags` - Prohibits @author, @since, and
           @version tags
+        - `MethodsRequireExampleTag` - Requires methods to have @example tags in ApexDoc

 ### What Prettier Handles (Not PMD Rules):